felicityblueish/felicityblueish/README.md

 3.  **Rapid Deployment:** Go from sign-up to a live, production-ready URL in under two minutes.

+4.  **Accelerate Development:** Skip the time-consuming process of designing and coding a portfolio.
+Aptifolio lets you get started on what matters — building meaningful projects.

-4.  **Career Impact:** Enhance your professional visibility.
+5.  **Career Impact:** Enhance your professional visibility.
 A live portfolio allows recruiters to validate your skills instantly.

-5.  **Managed Infrastructure:** Enjoy fully managed hosting, free SSL security, and a dedicated subdomain (`yourname.aptifolio.app`).
+6.  **Managed Infrastructure:** Enjoy fully managed hosting, free SSL security, and a dedicated subdomain (`yourname.aptifolio.app`).

-6.  **Custom Branding:** Seamlessly connect your own custom domain (`yourname.com`) to maintain your personal brand identity.
+7.  **Custom Branding:** Seamlessly connect your own custom domain (`yourname.com`) to maintain your personal brand identity.

-7.  **Unlimited Scalability:** Showcase your full career history.
-Upload unlimited projects and high-quality case studies without storage restrictions.

 #### Monthly Highlights: